thaume/go-indigocore/README.md

 ## Releasing a new version

-If you want to release a new version of the Stratumn SDK, here is what you need to do.
+If you want to release a new version of IndigoCore, here is what you need to do.
 You need to install:

 * [Docker](https://www.docker.com/)